shivakerur99/Image-pro/README.md

-# I tested 4 models for this assignement
+# I tested 4 models for this assignment
-# kindly check out each collab they are not visible on github because they are too large to display kindly download it and view it
+# kindly check out each collab they are not visible on GitHub because they are too large to display kindly download it and view it
-# i have also uploaded pdf format of collab to view it on github
+# I have also uploaded the pdf format of the collab to view it on GitHub
-# i have also wrote lora script for pretrained model
+# I have also written Lora script for a pre-trained model
+i have also uploaded report for best model please check it out